Ptyas korros (Indo-Chinese Rat Snake)

 Range: All over Thailand and most of Asia including: Burma (Myanmar), Cambodia, China, Hong Kong, India, Bangladesh, Indonesia, Laos, Taiwan, Thailand, Vietnam, Western Malaysia, and Singapore.

-Habitat: Anywhere rats exist in abundance.
+Habitat: Anywhere rats and lizards exist in abundance.
 They aren’t found on hills or in mountains, usually just the low-lying areas and where people and garbage are.

 Active Time?
 Diurnal – active during daylight hours.

 Food: Rats and other rodents, frogs and lizards.
 Much prefer rats.
-These are primarily rodent eaters and they vary little from their diet because there are usually plenty of rats available.
+These are primarily rodent eaters and they vary little from their diet because there are usually plenty of rats or other rodents available.

 Venom Toxicity: No venom that is harmful to humans.